biggerpicturestudio/alfred-v1-docs/content/getting-started/3_website-theme.md

 Sometimes the button's HTML code (because of custom design) requires special HTML changes.
 If this is the case in your project, just go to button template - `resources/views/Website/Templates/button.blade.php` - (used on front page of the website) and adjust the code it as you wish.

 # 2. Section padding sizes
+Files that you have to edit:
+- `config/theme.php`
+- `cmsassets/_ng/Pages/pages-section-settings-modal.tpl.html`

 Section padding sizes (top and bottom) should be created in the front-end code, using a CSS class naming convention as below:
 - `.section--p-extra-small-top`
 - `.section--p-large-bottom`